ufukart/Comment-Approved-Notifier-Extended/readme.txt

 == Frequently Asked Questions ==

 = How can I set change from email address? =
-You can change site email from Wordpress General Settings or change "$site_email = get_bloginfo('admin_email');" to "$site_email = 'yourmailadress@yourdomain.com';" from 23. row of comment-approved-notifier-extended.php.
+You can change site email from Wordpress General Settings or change "$site_email = get_bloginfo('admin_email');" to "$site_email = 'yourmailadress@yourdomain.com';" from 25. row of comment-approved-notifier-extended.php.

 = How can i translate to my language =
 Po file included.
-If you translated this plugin to your language, please send me translated po file.

 == Screenshots ==